nasmith/NLP-winter23/about.md

 The courses are similar in breadth and use the same lecture content.
 The projects are quite different; 447’s project is a predefined implementation problem that gives teams freedom in developing a solution.
 It is designed to encourage iterative improvement and an understanding of inherent tradeoffs in building an NLP system.
 517’s project is more research-oriented; it asks teams to reproduce experiments in recently published NLP papers.
 Teams have great flexibility in the choice of a paper to reproduce.

 Additionally, there will be differences in the assignments.
-In 2023, CSE 447 ad CSE 517 are being taught separately.
+In 2023, CSE 447 and CSE 517 are being taught separately.

 ## Lectures